 - Inspiration and self-understanding, herbal rejuvenation and basic ayurvedic practices to tonify and balance the supply of prana (air), tejas (fire) and ojas (water).

 - Chanting to focus the mind, stimulate prana, to feel calm and centered, and most importantly, to communicate with the divine spirit within ourselves and the universe.
 Connecting to that divine spirit, as Rusty Wells says, is to bask in our Beloved.
 The essence of Kirtan is singing to that which we love most, to unite in love with our Beloved.

 - Mantra to train concentration, listening skills and to interrupt mental and emotional habits.

-Bhakti flow is a vinyasa style that synchronizes movement with breath.
+Vinyasa flow synchronizes movement with breath.
 The purpose of linking breath with movement (or stillness) is to calm and quiet the mind while creating space to open the body.